the-jtrip/ticketService/README.md

 # ticketService
 Repo for walmart ticket service assignment

-The normal view of this readme loses all the formatting, and makes it particularly un-fun to read.
+The "normal" view of this readme loses all the formatting, and makes it particularly un-fun to read.
+Might I recommend perhaps a "raw" or "blame" viewing?

 *There are no dao's, daoImpl's, or spring data configs.
 To use this application I've made a "MemoryDB" class that has a static map of TicketLevel objects (each with its own map of rows and seats), as well as a static map of SeatHold object.
 This allows the application to behave similarly to database interactions within a given session, without having to actually connect to a database.